Alistair Te Ariki Campbell: Early life and career

 Campbell was born in Rarotonga, on 25 June 1925, and spent his early years on Penrhyn atoll or Tongareva.
 His mother, Teu Bosini, was Cook Island Māori, and his father, John Archibald (Jock) Campbell, was a Pākehā New Zealander of Scottish descent.
 His father was a former World War I soldier who worked on the island as a successful trader.
 In 1932, when Campbell was seven, his mother died from what may have been tuberculosis.
 The following year, his father also died after becoming an alcoholic.
 Campbell was sent with his younger brother, Bill, to live with their grandmother in Dunedin, in the South Island of New Zealand.
 She already had care of their two older siblings.
 She was however unable to cope with the four children given the Great Depression and sent the children to an orphanage in 1934, where Campbell spent the next six years.
 In later life, he said that he did not remember the years after his father's death due to his grief.
 Although he spoke little English at the time of the move to New Zealand, he quickly learnt, and found the books in the orphanage to be a refuge from his feelings of abandonment.
 He attended Otago Boys' High School, where he did well academically and in sports, but experienced racism from other students due to his Cook Island heritage.
 He began writing poetry around this time.

 He studied first at the University of Otago and then attended Victoria University of Wellington off and on between 1944 and 1952, while working various menial jobs to support himself.
 His oldest brother, Stuart, was killed while serving with the Māori Battalion in Italy in 1945.
-At the University of Otago he became good friends with James K. Baxter, another famous New Zealand poet.
+At the University of Otago he became friends with James K. Baxter, another famous New Zealand poet.
 In 1949 his poem "The Elegy" was published in Landfall, marking his first significant publication.
 It was dedicated to his friend Roy Dickson who had died in a mountaineering accident in 1947, having previously accompanied Campbell on trips to central Otago.
 The poem was set to music by his friend, composer Douglas Lilburn, in 1951.
-He became a part of the Wellington Group in the 1950s, a group of poets who saw themselves as having a different perspective to Allen Curnow, another notable New Zealand poet, and through this group became friends with James K. Baxter and others.
+He became a part of the Wellington Group in the 1950s, a group of poets who saw themselves as having a different perspective to Allen Curnow, another notable New Zealand poet.
+Other members of the group included Baxter, Louis Johnson and Peter Bland.
 In this time he was a founder and editor of two literary magazines, Hilltop and Arachne.